EricPudney/space-invaders/README.md

 # space-invaders
-The beginnings of a basic sapce invaders game.
+The beginnings of a basic space invaders game.